henhouseai/henhouse/context/overview.md

 ### **Key Dependency Notes**

-- **Gateway is foundational**: All systems depend on Gateway for state management, database access, and request lifecycle
+- **Gateway is foundational**: All systems depend on Gateway for state management, database access, and request lifecycle.
+Deployment system uses Gateway for all deployment commands.
-- **Page system is self-contained**: Uses Gateway but doesn't require other content systems
+- **Page system is self-contained**: Uses Gateway but doesn't require other content systems.
+Pages are served via Flask applications in production.
-- **Backends are independent**: Each backend can operate separately, but all route through Gateway dispatch
+- **Backends are independent**: Each backend can operate separately, but all route through Gateway dispatch.
+Flask applications in production route HTTP and MCP requests through Gateway.
-- **Render system is shared**: Used by multiple backends but doesn't depend on them
+- **Render system is shared**: Used by multiple backends but doesn't depend on them.
+Deployment commands use Render system for CLI table output.
-- **MCP is the API layer**: HTTP backend uses MCP backend for all API operations (no separate API exists)
+- **MCP is the API layer**: HTTP backend uses MCP backend for all API operations (no separate API exists).
+Flask applications expose MCP protocol in production.
+- **Deployment enables production**: All core systems can run in development, but deployment system provides production infrastructure (users, databases, web servers, daemons).

 ### **Gateway Architecture**